cchitsiang/awesome-stars/README.md

 ## TypeScript

 - [mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui) - The open-source AI chat interface for everyone.
-- [dream-num/univer](https://github.com/dream-num/univer) - Univer is a set of enterprise document and data collaboration solutions, including spreadsheets, documents, and slides.
-The highly extensible design allows developers to customize personalized functio
+- [dream-num/univer](https://github.com/dream-num/univer) - Univer is a set of enterprise document and data collaboration solutions.
 - [pheralb/svgl](https://github.com/pheralb/svgl) - 🧩 A beautiful library with SVG logos.
 Built with Sveltekit & Tailwind CSS.
 - [adobe/react-spectrum](https://github.com/adobe/react-spectrum) - A collection of libraries and tools that help you build adaptive, accessible, and robust user experiences.
 - [typehero/typehero](https://github.com/typehero/typehero) - Connect, collaborate, and grow with a community of TypeScript developers